 As early as students' first days on campus, Career Services is here to help them understand how they can take advantage of all that Princeton has to offer, discover their values, interests and strengths, and how they can use these insights to find personally meaningful work throughout their life.

-Its mission is to help students define a unique career and life vision, and then connect them in multi-dimensional, personalized ways to the resources, people, organizations and opportunities that will enable them to make their visions a reality.
+Its mission is to help students define a unique vision for their career and life, and connect them in multi-dimensional, personalized ways to the resources, people, organizations and opportunities that will enable them to make their visions a reality.
 Located at 36 University Place, the office assists undergraduate and graduate students with all aspects of career planning and decision-making including self-assessment; choice of major/career field; exploration of career-related interests; pursuit of internships and other types of employment; and application to graduate/professional school.
 Additional resources and a variety of guides are available through the Career Services website.